When I think of a piece of meat that combines taste, flavor, fast preparation, and convenient eating, my mind goes

 We are getting this cut when we remove ribeye steaks or ribeye roasts, from the bone.

 The short ribs originate from the lower part of the cow’s body.
-Because of their position and size, they have more meat than back ribs.
+Because of their position and size, plate short ribs have more meat than back ribs.

-The most expensive cut of the beef is the rib roast or prime rib; it has a great beef flavor, so make sure to include it on your menu, at least for special occasions.
+The most expensive cut of the beef is the rib roast or prime beef ribs; it has a great beef flavor, so make sure to include it on your menu, at least for special occasions.

 Beef ribs have high nutritional value and contain many essential amino acids, fats, minerals, and vitamins.
 In addition to providing us with valuable nutrients, it positively affects health.